“A ruffled mind makes a restless pillow.” Charlotte Bronte

 Sleep Disturbances – what rigorous empirical research reveals

+It is well documented that the highest efficacy includes psychological, physiological, behavioural and environmental interventions.
 Each component of what I cover with clients involves uncovering behaviours and beliefs (cognitive-behavioural responses) which are maintaining and possibly worsening sleep disturbances.
 The key components of a treatment plan for establishing restful, restorative sleep, involves training clients in techniques to quieten the chatter in the mind (self-talk) in addition to, developing skills to reduce tension and nervous arousal in the body (the motor system).
-It is well documented that a multidisciplinary approach achieves the highest success rate in overcoming sleep difficulties.
-The highest efficacy includes psychological, physiological, behavioural and environmental interventions.

 For more information contact Amanda today: